Add To Favorites

 Historic landmarks, astronomy, math, and British geography are integrated in this intriguing exploration on the mysteries of Stonehenge.

-Research the English marvel of Stonehenge.
+Organize students into collaborative groups.
+Challenge groups to research the English marvel of Stonehenge.
 Learn about its location, likely origins, and possible purposes.
 Study photographs and pictures of the area to better understand the size and structure of this amazing site.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step